taciogt/envtags/README.md

 }
 ```

-On an environment with the corresponding variables set, bind the struct to these variables using the method `Set()`
+On an environment with the corresponding variables set, bind the struct to these variables using the method `envtags.Set()`

 ```shell
   export BAR="13"